anslan/BGE_biomonitoring_wf/docs/0what_is_metabarcoding.rst

 In the example metabarcoding feature table (OTU table), we can see that:

 - **OTU_01** is present in all samples (except the control sample) with varying abundances.
-  In the taxonomy table, OTU_01 corresponds to Aglais urticae (butterfly, small tortoiseshell).
+  In the taxonomy table, OTU_01 corresponds to *Aglais urticae* (a butterfly, small tortoiseshell).
-  It is highly likeley that this butterfly represents a real occurrence in the samples.
+  It is highly likeley that this butterfly represents a real occurrence in the samples because it is representedy by decent sequence abundances in all biological samples and is absent from the control sample.

 - **OTU_02** is present in sample2 with 34501 sequences, but **only with 2 sequences in sample3**.
   It is likely that this OTU is present in the sample2, but it is uncertain whether it is also really present in sample3.